Location: Nea Kerdylia, GR

 Room and Board Arrangements:

 Students share rented apartments, each with kitchen and washroom, situated in the nearby village of Asprovalta.
-Fees include food (except on Sunday) and accommodation, and weekend visits to various archaeological sites and museums in the area, but do not include travel to Greece or the 3 day optional visit to the beautiful island of Thassos.
-See details on our website (www.argilos.org) Cost: 4 weeks session: $3150 US ($3800 CAD) 6 weeks session: $3900 US ($4700 CAD)
+Fees include food (except on Sundays) and accommodation, and weekend visits to various archaeological sites and museums in the area, but do not include travel to Greece or the 3 day optional visit to the beautiful island of Thassos.
+See details on our website (www.argilos.net) Cost: 4 weeks session: $3200 US ($3800 CAD) 6 weeks session: $3900 US ($4700 CAD)

 3 or 6 credits offered by Université de Montréal.
-Tuition is contact Prof Perreault: Jacques.Y.Perreault@umontreal.ca.
+Contact Prof Jacques Perreault for cost: Jacques.Y.Perreault@umontreal.ca.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.